shorepine/tulipcc/esp-idf/examples/ethernet/iperf/README.md

 ## Suggestions of getting higher bandwidth

 1. Higher MCU working frequency will get higher bandwidth.
-2. Put frequency invoked function into IRAM via macro `IRAM_ATTR` in code.
+2. Put frequently invoked functions into IRAM via macro `IRAM_ATTR` in code.
+Note that the lwIP IRAM optimization is already enabled by default.
 3. Priority of iperf task may also have effect.

 ## Troubleshooting